kareraisu/rasti.js/readme.md

 **[params]**
 Binds a params object to a nav action (if used, it must be accompanying a [nav] attribute).
 It's value must be a series of space separated navparam names, or empty.
 The current value of all specified navparam elements within the current page will be copied into an object which will be passed to the init function of the target page.
 If the attribute value is empty, the prior will apply to all existing navparam elements within the current page.

+### Blocks (custom elements)

+Rasti comes with a couple of custom elements for speeding up UI implementation.
+These elements are available via the [rasti] attribute:

+**[rasti=radios]**
+Creates a group of related radio buttons.

+**[rasti=buttons]**
+Creates a group of small related persistent buttons (currently singletons).

+**[rasti=multi]**
+Creates a multi select element whose value is an array.
+Options:
+- [max] : must be a number, sets the maximum number of options that can be selected at once.
+- [filter] : must be a string or empty, enables filtering options via an input field, it's value will be the input's placeholder text.

+There is one more custom element that doesn't use the [rasti] attribute.

+**select[img]**
+Creates a select capable of showing images in its options.
+The images are retrieved from the relative path specified in the [img] attribute.

+#### Adding blocks
+Blocks can be added to the framework via the {blocks} config property (see the Configuration section).

 ### Data